kgdash116/Semantic-segmentation-through-Masked-RCNN/README.md

 # Semantic-segmentation-through-Masked-RCNN
+Note:This works for videos as well, a test video is added for testing.
+This works equally well with webcams too.
+For webcam usage just replace the "test.mp4" in Videocapture with 0.

 In this project Semantic Segmentation is conducted using a Masked RCNN model and through trained COCO weights.

 The test image is given as follows: